Frontenda/wp-phone-message/README.md

-# wp-whatapp-me
+# wp-phone-message
 Wordpress Plugin made to send a Whatapp message from your Wordpress website

 ## Description

-WP Whasapp Me is a Wordpress plugin that gives the possibility to render a simple message form that will open a Whatsapp chat on a new window.
+WP Phone Message is a Wordpress plugin that gives the possibility to render a simple message form that will open a Whatsapp chat on a new window.
 You will have the possibility to display the message form through shotcode in order to display the form inside a page or a post, or the possibility to display the message for through a widget.

 ### Settings include:
 * Enter your international prefix (required)